The Unquiet Grave (anthology)

 The Unquiet Grave is an anthology of fantasy and horror stories edited by American writer August Derleth.
 It was first published by Four Square Books in 1964.
 The anthology contains 15 stories from Derleth's earlier anthology The Sleeping and the Dead.
 Many of the stories had originally appeared in the magazines Weird Tales, Esquire and Black Mask.
+(The other 15 stories from the hardcover edition of The Sleeping and the Dead were published in paperback under the original title - Four Square books, 1963).